Roath Park

-Roath Park (Parc y Rhath) Cardiff, Wales, is one of Cardiff's most popular parks, owned by Cardiff County Council and managed by the Parks Section.
+Roath Park (Parc y Rhath) in Cardiff, Wales, is one of Cardiff's most popular parks, owned by Cardiff County Council and managed by the Parks Section.
 It retains a classic Victorian atmosphere and has many facilities.
 The park has recently been awarded the Green Flag award to recognise its high quality and its importance to Cardiff.
 Roath Park has widely diverse environments across the park.

 The park was built on 130 acre of reformed bogland, known then as a malarial bog, and includes a 30 acre lake, 1.3 mi around, formed by the damming of the Nant Fawr stream.
 It is a popular facility for fishing and rowing.
 There are four islands within a conservation area, home to many water birds.
 The main park includes a large playground, floral displays, the glasshouse conservatory and recreational areas.

 Roath park occupies a long strip of land stretching from Cyncoed in the north to Roath towards the southeast.
 The park is divided into several parts along the Roath Brook (Nant Fawr, Nant y Lleuchi or Nant y Derwen Deg).
 From north to south, these divisions are: Wild Gardens, Roath Park Lake, Botanical Gardens, Rose Gardens, Pleasure Gardens, Roath Park Recreation Ground, Roath Brook Gardens, Roath Mill Gardens, Waterloo Gardens and the Sandies Open Space.

 Two volunteer ‘Friends’ groups work with Cardiff Council to cover the full extent of the historic Roath Park.
 The Friends of Roath Park serve the northern section of the park as far as Penylan Hill.
 The south-eastern section of the park is served by the Friends of Penylan’s Gardens.